CB radio in the United Kingdom: Associations and groups

 THAMES mainly operated in the south of England, especially around east and north London, and provided similar services to REACT.

-A perceived heavy-handed attitude by the bigger organisations caused a number of smaller groups to be formed in response.
+A perceived heavy-handed attitude by the bigger branches of THAMES caused a number of smaller groups to be formed in response.
 In 1983 the majority of THAMES in Greater London was reformed into the Association of Independent Monitors (AIM).